 In this section, we’ll cover the main design elements of marketing email.
 These are the ones you absolutely need to get right to maximize the effectiveness of your emails: headlines, copy, images, and calls-to-action.

 Your subscribers won’t look at your emails for very long.
-People look at the overwhelming majority of emails for less than eight seconds per email—in most of those cases, less than two seconds.
-(PDF) The U.S. has the longest attention span for emails in the world based on the numbers—but only slightly.
+About 38 percent of emails are being looked at for less than eight seconds per email—nearly 1 in 7 people glance for less than two seconds.
+People reading emails longer on mobile—but only slightly.

 With those odds suggesting your emails will only get a glance or a skim, an eye-catching headline becomes critically important.
 And an eye-tracking study found that the first text people look at in an email is the headline—which makes it, basically, the most read piece of copy, and your best chance to hook someone and keep them from clicking away.